lintaonz/do-goldenpath-spring-boot-rest-api-template/README.md

 ## What is included

 - A Spring Boot REST API
+- OpenAPI spec
 - ECS Logging
 - Jenkins pipeline
+- SonarCloud code analysis
+- OWASP dependency vulnerability check
+- Harness deployment
+- Feature toggle
 - Kubernetes deployment
-- OpenAPI spec
-- Open Telemetry (coming soon)
 - Prometheus stats

 ## How do I use it?